mariocuomo/artificial_intelligence/README.md

 # Artificial Intelligence

-This Repository is dedicated to different test and artificial intelligence algorithms inspired by the Artificial Intelligence course at Roma Tre University.
+This Repository is dedicated to different test and Artificial Intelligence algorithms inspired by the Artificial Intelligence course at Roma Tre University.
 <br>The project is an App Console(.NET Core) developed using C#.

 ## Toy Problem